Kolawole99/henry-wk1/README.md

 ### Error: "Failed to parse JSON response"
 - The LLM may have returned invalid JSON
-- Check the model being used (try `gpt-4` for better structured output)
+- Try `gpt-4` for better structured output
 - Review the prompt template in `prompts/main_prompt.md`

 ### High Costs